 4 Steps to Improve Indirect Auto Lending for Credit Unions

 Since auto dealers are the typical partners involved in indirect lending, credit unions should look closely at how they can benefit from relationships with specific dealerships.
-As it’s convenient for borrowers to obtain financing directly through a dealership, this offers credit unions a new and more dependable income stream.
-By improving their indirect lending, credit unions can more easily expand their market without noticeably increasing risk.
+Because it is convenient for borrowers to obtain financing directly through a dealership, this offers credit unions a new and more dependable income stream.
+By improving their indirect auto lending, credit unions can more easily expand their market without noticeably increasing risk.

-The best way to create a mutually beneficial relationship with dealerships is by first evaluating the risk working with them may present.
-In a partnership regarding indirect lending, credit unions need to better understand a dealer’s business and their core clientele to get a sense of how to handle the dealer’s customers best.
+The best way to create a mutually beneficial relationship with dealerships is by first evaluating the risks of working with them.
+In a partnership regarding indirect lending, credit unions need to better understand a dealer’s business and their core clientele to understand how to handle the dealer’s customers best.
 Starting a conversation with those in charge of financing at a dealership will help stakeholders understand the risks involved and whether these risks are worth taking.
 A credit union and dealership partnership makes sense if the strategies match up on any deal involving indirect lending.

 Utilizing modern lending software allows credit unions to evaluate a dealer’s market focus and tailor their services to meet the needs of a dealer’s customers.
-Today’s technologically-savvy car buyers will be drawn to those lenders who offer a means to easily access their services.
+Today’s technologically savvy car buyers will be drawn to those lenders who offer a means to access their services easily.
 Thus, offering a means for customers to communicate via smartphones and other mobile devices will help seal the deal.
 This aspect of a consumer’s experience should also be tailored so that the dealer’s negotiations focus on what will best suit a borrower, allowing for repricing and restructuring of deals.
-Technology can benefit the dealer as well if the borrower already has dealt previously with a dealer, they have access to account information that can speed up the origination process.
+Technology can benefit the dealer as well if the borrower already has dealt previously with a dealer; they have access to account information that can speed up the origination process.

-By integrating the auto lender’s and dealership’s technology, the application process is made easier for borrowers who choose a deal involving indirect lending.
-Credit unions can thus make loan submissions more efficient, while information like price, make, and model of vehicle will be automatically included in a loan application.
+Integrating the auto lender’s and dealership’s technology makes the application process easier for borrowers who choose a deal involving indirect lending.
+Credit unions can thus make loan submissions more efficient, while information like price, make, and model of the vehicle will be automatically included in a loan application.
 This saves time, allowing for more applications to be considered and thus increasing volume.
 Such integrations also make it easy to capture and pass on any documentation necessary for the application process, like a photo ID, pay stubs, or proof of residence.
 This can be combined with e-signatures and e-contracts, which can be completed online, speeding the entire origination process.

 The speed at which any lender responds with a decision is perhaps the most important factor for both direct and indirect lending.
 Credit unions should remove any roadblocks that take up critical time that can prevent a sale from being made.
-Speeding the time it takes a dealership to tell a car buyer that their auto loan has been approved will result in greater borrower satisfaction and will additionally increase a credit union’s loan portfolio.
-To make this process quicker and friendlier for applicants, online auto applications should be available, which became more prevalent when the COVID pandemic made in-person contact problematic.
+Speeding the time it takes a dealership to tell a car buyer that their auto loan has been approved will result in greater borrower satisfaction and increase a credit union’s loan portfolio.
+Online auto applications should be available to make this process quicker and friendlier for applicants.

-Today, the vast majority of auto loan applicants want at least part of the process to be available online.
+Today, most auto loan applicants want at least part of the process to be available online.
 To speed the decisioning process in indirect lending, credit unions should also take advantage of the automation available through various auto lending platforms.
 Many of these automated processes bypass the need for underwriter intervention during the decisioning process.

 Decision speed can be enhanced through:

-• Verification services that reduce risk from fraud and other factors for both dealers and credit unions, automatically confirming or questioning information supplied by an applicant.
+- Verification services that reduce risk from fraud and other factors for dealers and credit unions, automatically confirming or questioning information supplied by an applicant.

 Managed Services: Indirect Lending for Credit Unions

-When it comes to choosing a partner that can assist with indirect lending, credit unions should engage a partner like defi SOLUTIONS to provide technological solutions and managed services that support both their direct and indirect lending.
+When choosing a partner that can assist with indirect lending, credit unions should engage a partner like defi SOLUTIONS to provide technological solutions and managed services that support their direct and indirect lending.
 Credit unions can benefit from defi’s decades of experience and cutting-edge auto lending platform that both anticipates and delivers the benefits their customers require.
-By engaging outsourcing services for both direct and indirect lending, credit unions can improve their processes while expanding their operations through automation solutions that both reduce expenses and increase profits.
+By engaging outsourcing services for direct and indirect lending, credit unions can improve their processes while expanding their operations through automation solutions that reduce expenses and increase profits.

 By using defi MANAGED SERVICING for indirect lending, credit unions gain access to: